 Etrade isn’t really my cup of tea, but I could see liking it if you’re a little more interested in digging into the app and figuring out how it all works.

 There isn’t anything too wrong with the app, it just felt too cluttered for me.

-The app gives you a ton of options for different types of investments, like mutual funds, bonds, and options, but the app felt clunky to me.
+The app gives you a ton of options for different types of investments, like mutual funds, bonds, and options, but the app felt a little bit clunky.

-Here’s a breakdown of why we gave Etrade the ratings we did.
+Here’s a breakdown of why Etrade was given these scores.